ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 name: sequence_csv_column_name
 type: sequence
 encoder: stacked_parallel_cnn
-tied_weights: None
+tied_weights: null
 representation: dense
 embedding_size: 256
-embeddings_on_cpu: False
+embeddings_on_cpu: false
-pretrained_embeddings: None
+pretrained_embeddings: null
-embeddings_trainable: True
+embeddings_trainable: true
-stacked_layers: None
+stacked_layers: null
-num_stacked_layers: None
+num_stacked_layers: null
 filter_size: 3
 num_filters: 256
-pool_size: None
+pool_size: null
-fc_layers: None
+fc_layers: null
-num_fc_layers: None
+num_fc_layers: null
 fc_size: 256
-norm: None
+norm: null
 activation: relu
-regularize: True
+regularize: true
 reduce_output: max
 ```

 #### RNN Encoder

 The rnn encoder works by first mapping the input integer sequence `b x s` (where `b` is the batch size and `s` is the length of the sequence) into a sequence of embeddings, then it passes the embedding through a stack of recurrent layers (by default 1 layer), followed by a reduce operation that by default only returns the last output, but can perfrom other reduce functions.
-If you want to output the full `b x s x h` where `h` is the size of the output of the last rnn layer, you can specify `reduce_output: None`.
+If you want to output the full `b x s x h` where `h` is the size of the output of the last rnn layer, you can specify `reduce_output: null`.

 ```
        +------+